dxoverdy/Integrating-Alpha2MQTT-with-Home-Assistant/README.md

 Save it to your desktop, open it in Notepad and have it ready throughout this guide to save account details and links and tokens as you go along.

 ### Downloading files from this repository
-All files are available from the [Integrating Sofar2mqtt with Home Assistant](https://github.com/dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/tree/master/Integrating%20Sofar2mqtt%20with%20Home%20Assistant) folder in this repository.
+All files are available from the [Alpha2MQTT](https://github.com/dxoverdy/Alpha2MQTT) repository.

 For the avoidance of doubt, I'd recommend two ways to download the contents to avoid introducing error by copying text or contents from your web browser.

--The first way is to right click on a file, for example Sofar2mqtt.json and left click on the equivalent of 'Save Link As...' in your browser.
+-The first way is to right click on a file, for example configuration.yaml.txt and left click on the equivalent of 'Save Link As...' in your browser.
 Save it to a folder of your choosing.
 ![Right Click](Images/Download.png)
 -The other way is to download the whole repository as a zip by left clicking on the green 'Code'  button on the front page of the repository, and then left click on 'Download zip'
 ![Download Repository](Images/Download2.png)